 Every mutual fund plan has a strategy formed during the NFO (New Fund Offer).
 Once the process is set, the fund must stick to it.

 Mutual fund investing involves a cycle of four steps, starting with the launch of the NFO and ending with the distribution of returns.

 Investors have the chance to enroll in a mutual fund scheme through a new fund offer (NFO) and become invested in it from the start.
 However, they have a limited amount of time to subscribe.

 The units will be available for sale to investors after the NFO closes.

-Additionally, at the time of the NFO launch, the fund’s strategy is made public.
+Additionally, at the time of the NFO launch, the fund’s strategy was made public.
 The fund strategy cannot be altered once the fund manager has fixed it.
 This is because investors invest in the fund depending on its plan.

 NFOs are less expensive than existing funds because they are new to the market.